 Gzip implements the encoding of the phrases by using Huffman over two alphabets: the one formed by the lengths of the copies plus the literals, and the one formed by the distances of the copies.
 This trick is sufficiently smart to save one extra bit to distinguish between the two types of pairs.
-In fact, $\langle 0, c \rangle$ is represented as c, and $\langle d, \ell \rangle$ is represented reversed.
-Given that literals and copy-lengths are encoded via the same code, the decoder fetches the next codeword and decompresses it, so being able to distinguishing whether the next item is a character c or a length l .
+In fact, $\langle 0,c\rangle$ is represented as the Huffman encoding of c, and $\langle d,\ell\rangle$ is represented reversed by anticipating the Huffman encoding of l .
+Given that literals and copy-lengths are encoded within the same alphabet, the decoder fetches the next codeword and decompresses it, so being able to distinguishing whether the next item is a character c or a length l .
 According to the result, it can either restart the decoding of the next pair (c has been decoded), or it can decode d (l has been decoded) by using the other Huffman code.

-Gzip an additional programming trick that further speed ups the compression process consists of sorting the list of occurrences of the 3-grams from recent to oldest matches, and possibly stop the search for α when a sufficient number of candidates has been checked.
+Gzip deploys an additional programming trick that further speed ups the compression process.
+It consists of sorting the list of occurrences of the 3-grams from recent to oldest matches, and possibly stop the search for α when a sufficient number of candidates has been checked.
 This trades the length of the longest match against the speed of the search.
-As far as the size of the window W is concerned, Gzip allows to specify $-1, \ldots, -9$ which actually mean that the size may vary from 100Kb to 900Kb, with a consequent improvement of the compression ratio, at the cost of slowing down the compression speed.
+As far as the size of the window W is concerned, Gzip allows to specify $-1, \ldots, -9$ which actually means that the size may vary from 100Kb to 900Kb, with a consequent improvement of the compression ratio, at the cost of slowing down the compression speed.
 Not surprisingly, the longer is W, the faster is the decompression because the smaller is the number of encoded phrases, and thus the smaller is the number of cache misses induced by the Huffman decoding process.

-For other implementations of LZ77, the reader can look at Chapter 8 where we discussed the use of the Suffix Tree and unbounded window; as well as we refer to [4] for details about implementations which take into account for the size of the compressed output (in bit) which clearly depends on the number of phrases but also from the values of their integer components, in a way that cannot be underestimated.
-Briefly, it is not necessarily the case that a longer α induces a shorter compressed output, because it might need to copy α from a far distance d, thus taking many bits for the encoding of d; rather, it might be better to divide α into two substrings which can be copied closer enough that the total number of bits required for the encoding of these distances is less than d.
+For other implementations of LZ77, the reader can look at Chapter 8 where we discussed the use of the Suffix Tree and unbounded window; as well as we refer to [4] for details about implementations which take into account the size of the compressed output (in bits) which clearly depends on the number of phrases but also from the values of their integer components, in a way that cannot be underestimated.
+Briefly, it is not necessarily the case that a longer α induces a shorter compressed output, because it might need to copy α from a far distance d, thus taking many bits for its encoding; rather, it might be better to divide α into two substrings which can be copied closer enough that the total number of bits required for their encoding is less than the ones needed for d.